KarenBreytenbach/website/intro/competitors.md

 Most probably our closest competitor.
 They offer a free one page test focussing on performance.
 Their tests are great and useful albeit opinionated.
 Passmarked focuses on industry standards and the opinions / expertise of all developers.

 Daily monitoring is only available on their premium package.
 And then only for a very small amount of pages.
 We find this to be pointless as if and when a serious new issue comes to light our customers want to know about it immediately.
-The internet changes all the time and it is doing so in at an exponential pace.
+The internet changes all the time and it is doing so at an exponential pace.
 We keep you up to date :)

 For a front-end testing platform to be complete, parity with industry tools us a must.
 Checking *everything* that Google PageSpeed, SSLLabs, W3C etc. checks is non-negotiable.
 Unless you want to run multiple (and pay for them) platforms at the same time.